 Comstock Mining Inc. is a producing, Nevada-based, gold and silver mining company with extensive, contiguous property in the historic Comstock and Silver City mining districts (collectively, the “Comstock District”).
 The Comstock District is located within the western portion of the Basin and Range Province of Nevada, between Reno and Carson City.
 The Company began acquiring properties and developing projects in the Comstock District in 2003.
 Since then, the Company has consolidated a substantial portion of the Comstock District, secured permits, built an infrastructure and brought the exploration project into production.

 Because of the Comstock District’s historical significance, the geology is well known and has been extensively studied by the Company, our advisors and many independent researchers.
 We have expanded our understanding of the geology of the project area through vigorous surface mapping and drill hole logging.
 The volume of geologic data is immense, and, thus far, the reliability has been excellent, particularly in the various Lucerne Mine areas.
-We have amassed a large library of historical and current data and detailed surface mapping of Comstock District properties.
-As we continue our detailed exploration mapping, close spaced drilling, and initial mine production, new details emerge that significantly influence our understanding of the local and regional geology.
+We have amassed a large library of historic data and detailed surface mapping of Comstock District properties and continue to obtain historic information from private and public sources.
+We use such data in conjunction with information obtained from our current mining operations to target geological prospective exploration areas and plan exploratory drilling programs.

 Our Lucerne Resource area is located in Storey County, Nevada, approximately three miles south of Virginia City and 30 miles southeast of Reno.
 Our Dayton Resource area is located in Lyon County, Nevada, approximately six miles south of Virginia City.
 Access to the properties is by State Route 342, a paved highway.

-The near term goal of our business plan is to deliver stockholder value by validating qualified resources (measured and indicated) and reserves (proven and probable) of at least 3,250,000 gold equivalent ounces from our first two resource areas, Lucerne and Dayton, achieve initial commercial mining and processing operations in the Lucerne Mine with annual production rates of approximately 20,000 gold equivalent ounces and significantly grow production through the commercial development and expansions of both the Lucerne and Dayton Mine plans.
+The near term goal of our business plan is to deliver stockholder value by validating qualified resources (measured and indicated) and reserves (proven and probable) of at least 3,250,000 gold equivalent ounces from our first two resource areas, Lucerne and Dayton; and significantly grow the commercial development of our operations through coordinated, district wide plans that are economically feasible and socially responsible.

 About Our Operating Methodology, the Decalogue™